atilantera/anip/README.md

 was an undergraduate student at Helsinki University of Technology (now Aalto University).

+## Features

+- input as sequence of BMP files
+- split a frame into 8x8 pixel block
+- save cells if they change by a certain threshold compared to the same cell in the previous frame
+- 8-bit palette per frame
+- 4-bit subpalette per 16x16 pixel block
+- run length encoding of 16x16 pixel blocks

+The practical compression ratio for cel animation is from 1:10 to 1:30.
+Compare to MPEG-2 on a DVD, which is around 1:40.
+However, the demo video `skewb.ap` is a real-life video with still camera and background, a moving hand and a geometrical object with flat shades, 400x300 pixels, 24 bits/pixel, 25 fps, 20 seconds, total 20 MB.
+This yields a compression ratio of

+  400 * 300 * 24/8 * 25 * 20 / 20000000  ~= 9.3.

 ## Demo

 Download the source code and a Java runtime, e.g.